FF-Projects-HQ/docs.kalopsiaxr/MAINTENANCE/BEFORE/KXR_MNT_Gitea.md

   - It does not need an installation.
 It is completely portable.

 **Can You Use Different Version Control Program ?**\
 If your version control program deliver raw datas from **HTTP**, it won't be a problem.
 But for full support, we need to make some customizations for you.
-These customizations will be free.
+These customizations will be free. *(If requested version control technology requires a paid license (such as Microsoft Sharepoint), company should provide a license or somekind of access for it.
+If it won't possible, we will include license cost of required time to main price.)*